-Ethical investing is becoming increasingly popular in the UK, with an estimated £19 billion held in ethical funds in the UK alone, according to Eiris Foundation and up £3 billion since 20171.
+Ethical investing is becoming increasingly popular in the UK, with an estimated £19 billion held in ethical investment funds in the UK alone, according to Eiris Foundation and up £3 billion since 20171.
 Our recent UK-wide survey of 2,004 people aged over 18, shows that ethically-minded Brits are increasingly demanding ways to save and invest their money that are in line with their principles.

 Brits are environmentally and socially conscious